Master Pain Scenarios from Head to Toe

 Learn by doing, not by lecture.
 Improve the accuracy and efficiency of your coding during this intensive boot camp for experienced pain management coders.

-You'll spend a day and a half working through advanced scenarios based on real-life patient encounters to treat chronic, acute and neoplasm-related pain.
-Get in-depth, practical experience during sessions dedicated to coding complicated scenarios for each part of the body, as well as E/M and drug coding.
+Work through advanced scenarios based on real-life patient encounters to treat chronic, acute and neoplasm-related pain.
+Get in-depth, practical experience during sessions dedicated to coding complicated scenarios for each part of the body, as well as E/M coding.
 Learn how to quickly spot documentation gaps that are burning a hole in your revenue and leaving you vulnerable to denials and overpayment demands.

-Bring your coding reference materials and be prepared to do some reading before the conference begins.
+Bring your coding reference materials and be prepared to work on charts during the conference.
 Don’t want to bring your books?
 Bring your laptop instead and use SelectCoder — your registration comes with a free 30-day subscription to our premier coding tool.

 Register today to get the hands-on training you need to master advanced pain management coding!